SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 }
 ```

-To run this code, now all you need to do is run:
+To run this code, all you need to do is run:

 ```bash
 cf push <app-name> --random-route
 ```

-Note: The ```--random-route``` flag is useful here in this multi-tenant environment to eliminate collisions of people running the same examples and requesting the same route from different apps.
-Please use it when working in our sandbox!

 {{</tab >}}